isaacnmm/pestpolicy-hugo2XX/content/posts/how-long-does-it-take-to-break-the-flea-life-cycle/index.md

 - NB: Always be keen once you eliminate flea pupa since most play dead but later rise to life.

-Normally, you should [vacuum your home or furniture thoroughly](https://pestpolicy.com/how-to-get-rid-of-fleas-in-the-house-fast/) after steam cleaning - helps pick up dead and live pupae too.
+Normally, you should [vacuum your home or furniture thoroughly](https://pestpolicy.com/how-to-get-rid-of-fleas-in-the-house-fast/)after steam cleaning - helps pick up dead and live pupae too.
 The vacuumed waste should be burnt sufficiently during disposal.

 ###  d.
 Adult Stage Break Period